yazonnile/svelidation/readme.md

 `abort()` method - its an emergency brake.
 If it calls - validation stop and return nothing.

 And last, but not least `spyParams?: { ruleName?: string, type?: string }`.
 This is an optional object to describe spy's field of responsibilty.
   - `{ ruleName: 'min', type: 'string' }` - spy for specific rule in specific type.
-Will be called each time, when current pair rule-type calls
+Will be called each time, when current pair rule-type check
-  - `{ ruleName: 'match' }` - spy for specific rule (global and from type).
+  - `{ ruleName: 'match' }` - spy for specific rule.
 Will be called with each `ruleName` check
-  - `{ type: 'array' }` - spy for EVERY rule in specific type.
+  - `{ type: 'array' }` - spy for EVERY validation of specific type.
 Will be called once per `type`.
-  - `undefined` - spy will be called for every rule, every type.
-Will be called once per every type.
+  - `undefined` - spy for everything.
+Will be called once before every validation.

 So, for example if you create spies:
 ```js